Rakeshkarmakar2007/Computer-Vision/README.md

 //At first install python in your computer then
 //install the librarys:
-write in command promt or windows powershell:
+to install librarys write this commands in command promt or windows powershell:

-pip install mediapipe
+1) pip install mediapipe
-pip install pyserial
+2) pip install pyserial
-pip install opencv-python
+3) pip install opencv-python
-pip install cvzone
+4) pip install cvzone